toddhow/FanScrape/README.md

 [datawhores/OF-Scraper](https://github.com/datawhores/OF-Scraper)

 > [!IMPORTANT]\
-> If you are using datawhores/OF-Scraper you will need to change your scraper config.
+> If you are using datawhores/OF-Scraper you have two choices.
+> Either you will need to change your scraper config or add a setting to the [config.json](#configuration) file.
-> The options you need to change can be found below.
+> The options you need to change for OF-scraper can be found below.

 ```JSON
 "dir_format": "{sitename}/{model_username}/{responsetype}/{value}/{mediatype}",